The Way Home (2002 film): Plot

 One day, Sang-woo gets up early and goes with his grandmother to the market where he sees how hard his grandmother persuades passers-by to buy her vegetables.
-After a long day at the market she takes Sang-woo to a shop and buys him noodles and new shoes.
+After a long day at the market, she takes Sang-woo to a shop and buys him noodles and new shoes.
 When they are about to board the bus home, Sang-woo asks his grandma to buy him a Choco Pie.
 She trades a melon for several Choco Pies for Sang-woo.
 However, when they are about to board the bus back to their home, Sang-Woo tells her he wants to ride alone as the girl he likes is also on board.
 The grandmother tries to get Sang-Woo to take the rest of the produce with him but he refuses.
-Sang-woo reaches home well before his grandmother, and feels remorseful when he realizes that his grandmother has had to walk back from town carrying their purchases.
+Sang-woo reaches home well before his grandmother and feels remorseful when he realizes that his grandmother has had to walk all the way back from town carrying their purchases.

 Sang-woo gradually develops sympathy towards his grandmother and their relationship begins to deepen.
-As she is unable to read or write, he starts to make some simple greeting cards to him to express his love and gratitude. so she has some letters from him.
+As she is unable to read or write, he starts to make some simple greeting cards for her to express his love and gratitude.
 His overall attitude improves and he becomes more humble, eventually apologizing to the neighborhood boy and seeking his friendship.
 Finally Sang-woo's mother returns, and takes him back to Seoul.
 His depth of feeling for his grandmother is revealed when the bus leaves and he leaps to the back window to wave his tearful farewells.
 The film closes with the grandmother continuing to live alone in the thatched-roof house but with the letters of love from her grandson.

 An ending credit notes that the film is dedicated to all grandmothers around the world.